10 Best Restaurants in Santa Fe Plaza

 La Boca Santa Fe

 There are actually two La Bocas with almost the same location.
 The original La Boca restaurant is long and narrow with a small outdoor patio on the sidewalk.
-The newer location is the taberna, which is around the back by Bull Ring restaurant.
+The newer location is the taberna, which is around the back.

 The menu is identical at both locations, but I prefer the taberna.
 Inside feels like a European wine bar, and the outdoor patio is larger and more private than the sidewalk.